LOQUILLO/Theme-Nexus/README.md

 # Theme-Nexus
-This ss a fork of the original https://github.com/EleazarCrusader/nexus-theme
+This is a fork of the original https://github.com/EleazarCrusader/nexus-theme